melekmoalla/holbertonschool-AirBnB_clone/models/README.md

     * Returns a string representation of the object.
 * __repr__(self) -> str
     * Returns a string representation of the object, used for debugging purposes.
+* save(self) -> None
+    * Updates the updated_at attribute with the current datetime and saves the instance in the storage (a JSON file) using the FileStorage class.

 * to_dict(self) -> dict
     * Returns a dictionary representation of the instance, with all attributes and their values.